fe-data/fe-docs/docs/advanced/webhooks.rst

    #.
 Tickets downloaded
    #.
 Invoice downloaded
    #.
 Tracking download (User clicked a link to download a ticket into the FE Tracking App)
-**Enabled**
-   Check this box if the consumer is actively listening for new requests.
-The system will check if the URL is live.
-   It does a ``ping request`` and if no HTTP 200 is received, it will not activate the URL.
-**Logging**
-   Retries and failures will always be logged, but if you check this checkbox, all messages will be logged.
+**URL**
+   A valid URL provided by the webhook consumer.
+Mind you only ``https`` is supported.
 **Secret**
    The shared secret to create a signature of the body content.
 **Retry scheme**
    A comma separated string of integers.
 For instance ``1,2,4``.
    Which means that if the webhook could not be executed successfully (*no HTTP 200 returned*) it will retry after 1 minute, if it fails again it will retry in 2 minutes, and so on.
    Every retry is counted and if the final retry fails it is counted as a failure and the request is logged and not retried again.
 **Failure threshold**
    After this number of failures the webhook is disabled and no new request will be accepted.